 Silagupta — Tibetan-preserved epistemological works by Silagupta on testimony, exclusion, and omniscience.
 (3)

-Tantric and Siddha Texts — Tibetan-preserved tantric, siddha, Vajrayana, and esoteric Buddhist works.
-(3)
+Tantric and Siddha Texts — Tibetan-preserved tantric, siddha, Vajrayana, early Great Perfection, and other esoteric Buddhist works.
+(6)

 Vanaratna — Late Indian Buddhist praises and devotional works by Vanaratna and related Tibetan-preserved materials.
 (4)